punk-domains-2/docs/v2-migration.md

 The **default** referral fee is 10%, but the owner can set it to any number between 0% and 50%.
 The TLDs owned by Punk Domains will have the referral fee at 10% at the start.

+> How do referrals work on Punk Domains website?
+>
+> Simple!
+Just add `?ref=0xYourAddress` or `?ref=your.domain` to the URL and the website will remember you as a referrer.
+So next time you mint a domain (on v2), you should be able to see in block explorer that you have received a referral fee (on testnets it's 10%).

 ### V2 Deployment

 Note that changes are not yet live.
 We will be deploying new v2 contracts **gradually** across the supported chains.